mirceamesesan/100DaysOfCode/README.md

 This program will help me focus on exploring more of my recent passion for code.
 The daily session will be 1h long and will most likely be in the evening/morning.
 I will split the sessions between learning and applying to real projects.
 Primary focus is to become confortable in Python so that I can challenge myself to almost anything.

 ## Python Class
-Here are some skills and topics that I'll try to master in durint the 100 Day Program:
+Here are some skills and topics that I'll try to master after the #100DaysOfCode challenge:

 **1. Basics and Fundamentals in Python**
 - Variables